theneva/dissertation/src/background.md

 In conclusion, a subset of the identified areas of research is presented.
 This provides a starting point for discussing quality measurement metrics for automated deployment strategies.

-## Cloud computing &amp; microservices
+## Cloud computing and microservices

 @talwar:comparison-of-approaches-to-service-deployment:2005 [p.
 1] broadly define a _service_ as:

 > […] a standalone software component that encapsulates and presents useful functionality, is installed in a computing environment, and can be composed into an overall system or application.

-In other words, a _service_ is a specialised, autonomous piece of software that can be interacted with through a defined interface.
-One may open for communication over the network using a well-defined interface such as Representational State Transfer (REST) or Remote Procedure Calls (RPC).
-A software _system_ is composed of one or more _services_.
-The _system_ will often comprise one service that provides a visual representation of data---for example a website service---that integrates with the other components---services---in the system.
-Thus, the _system_ is an abstract idea that only exists in documentation, while the _services_ are the concrete software implementations of the various elements of the system specification.
+In other words, a _service_ is a specialised, autonomous, stand-alone piece of software.
 The idea of splitting a large application's code base into multiple services is often referred to as the Service-Oriented Architecture (SOA) [e.g., @castro:evaluating:2015; @arnold:pattern-based-soa:2007].
-The microservice pattern can be seen as a way to implement SOA by defining each service as a stand-alone application that can be run, developed, and deployed independently of the other services [@castro:evaluating:2015, p.
-585].

-For instance, an e-commerce site, such as the extremely popular Amazon^[https://amazon.com], may implement part of their system using the microservice architectural pattern in the following way (see Figure @fig:example-e-commerce-services):
+For instance, an e-commerce site, such as the extremely popular Amazon^[https://amazon.com], may implement part of their system using the service pattern in the following way (see Figure @fig:example-e-commerce-services):

 ![Example e-commerce service stack](http://img.ctrlv.in/img/16/03/16/56e9409e7ad65.png){#fig:example-e-commerce-services}